js-temporal/temporal-test262-runner/README.md

   built-ins/Temporal/Duration/compare/argument-string-negative-fractional-units.js
   built-ins/Temporal/Duration/from/argument-string-negative-fractional-units.js
   ```
+* `updateExpectedFailureFiles?: boolean` - Used in local development to
+  automatically revise expected-failure files after making code changes that fix
+  test failures, removing tests that were expected to fail but now pass from the
+  expected-failure files.
+This option does not add newly failing tests to the
+  expected-failure files - this must be done manually.
+We recommend this option
+  be set using an optional CLI flag for ease of use.
 * `timeoutMsecs?: number|string` - Optional number of milliseconds to allow
   tests to run before they'll be terminated.
 This ensures that infinite-loop (or
   super-long) tests won't prevent others from completing.
 Default is 2000 msecs